 Here are five deductions that can benefit small-business owners and self-employed taxpayers.

-Tax Deductions for Freelancers and Business Owners
+Tax Deductions for Freelancers & Business Owners

 2. Website Expenses